RM1338/RM1338/README.md

 ---

 ### Education
-Bachelor of Technology (BTech) in Computer Science and Engineering                                                                                            2025-2029
+Degree:

-Karunya Institute of Technology and Sciences
+- Bachelor of Technology in Computer Science and Engineering Karunya Institute of Technology and Sciences | Karunya Institute od Technology and Sciences | 2025 - 2029

 Current coursework includes: